datagnss/datagnss.github.io/gnss/rtk_receiver/NANO/d10p-rtk-test-kits.md

 ![D10P RTK Test Kits base station](../../../images/rtk/total-test-kits/total-test-kits-base-01.jpg)

+Note:
-Note: The test kits you received may not include a bracket, and the antenna model may also be different.
+- The test kits you received may not include a bracket, and the antenna model may also be different.
+- The D10P RTK module support base and rover mode options.
+For some test, we set some module only work in base mode or rover mode.

 ### Rover